UnnamedNetwork/UNWDS/README.md

  * [Commit build history](https://github.com/UnnamedNetwork/unwds-builds/tree/master/branch/stable/) - Like artifacts link above, also contain older builds.

 ## About source code update & bugs
-+ UNWDS is a PocketMine-MP distribution with pre-packaged SpoonMask into it, so when the PocketMine-MP (stable) have new source changes (except API major changes), that changes will go directly into UNWDS-alt (stable) within 24-48 hours
++ UNWDS is a PocketMine-MP distribution which have own Compatibility Mode built into it, so when the PocketMine-MP (stable) have new source changes (except API major changes), that changes will go directly into UNWDS-alt (stable) within 24-48 hours
 + UNWDS built from the original PocketMine-MP, but that's not mean UNWDS don't have own error, bugs,...
 Feel free to open issues, we will investigate that to fix as soon as possible.

 ## About API & plugins
-+ UNWDS is a modified PocketMine-MP distribution to bypass the SpoonDetector.
++ UNWDS is a modified PocketMine-MP distribution to bypass the SpoonDetector by Compatibility Mode.
 UNWDS is not heavily modified or touch into any PocketMine-MP API (just modified into server software's behaviour after adding some constants like the distro name or codename.)
 + This changes not affected with API or Plugins for PocketMine-MP.
 + And of course, no plugins developer will give you support when you run on UNWDS (like any other PocketMine-MP Spoons).
 Developers just support when you run their plugins on the original PocketMine-MP and encountered errors.